Challenges Faced by Hillary Clinton: Obstacles and Turning Points

 In April 1994, Hillary Clinton's approval ratings fell to 44 percent.

-September 1994: Clinton health care plan abandoned
+September 1994: Health care plan abandoned

-1994: Republican Party highlighted Clinton health care plan
+1994: Clinton health care plan negatively highlighted

 On January 26, 1996, Hillary Clinton became the first spouse of a U.S. president to be subpoenaed to testify before a federal grand jury as part of the Whitewater controversy investigation.

-2007: Democratic Presidential Nomination Competition
+2007: Led in Democratic Presidential Nomination Opinion Polls

-In 2008, Hillary Clinton ran for president but lost to Barack Obama in the Democratic primaries.
+In 2008, Hillary Clinton ran for president, but lost to Barack Obama in the Democratic primaries.

 2011: Response to Egyptian Protests

-September 11, 2012: Attack on U.S. Diplomatic Mission in Benghazi
+September 11, 2012: Attack on U.S. diplomatic mission in Benghazi

 December 2012: Hospitalization for Blood Clot

-2012: Benghazi Attack
+2012: Benghazi Attack Criticism

 In 2012, Hillary Clinton was harshly criticized by Republicans for the failure to prevent or adequately respond to the Benghazi attack.